Chevelle (band): NIRATIAS and Bright as Blasphemy (2019–present)

 In June 2019, the band announced that they entered the studio with long-time producer Joe Barresi.
-Along with the announcement drummer Sam Loeffler said they have been writing material a year-and-a-half, meaning the process of making this album has taken longer than usual.
+Along with the announcement drummer Sam Loeffler said they have been writing material for a year-and-a-half, meaning the process of making this album has taken longer than usual.
 In an interview with KCAL 96.7's RadioActive Mike Z. in September 2019, vocalist Pete Loeffler stated:

 On November 8, 2020, the band released an acoustic version of the new song "Endlessly".
 The band released a music video for their new song, "Self Destructor" on January 8, 2021.
 The song is the lead single from their upcoming ninth studio album, NIRATIAS (an acronym for "Nothing is real and this is a simulation") which was released on March 5, 2021.
 On January 29, 2021, the band released the second single from the album, "Peach".
 On February 19, 2021, the band released the third single from the album, "Remember When".
-On March 8, 2021, the band announced that ÆGES guitarist and vocalist, Kemble Walters is their new touring bassist.
+On March 5, 2021, the band released the fourth single from the album, "Endlessly".
+On March 8, 2021, the band announced that ÆGES guitarist and vocalist, Kemble Walters would be their new touring bassist.

 In a March 17, 2021, interview with Loudwire, Pete Loeffler states that despite the band selling over six million albums, they haven't gotten any money out of it.
 The money all went back to Epic.
 He blames it on signing a bad contract early on in his career.
 On May 1, 2021, the band released a music video for the song "Mars Simula".
 "Self Destructor" was included in the 2021 film, Hitman's Wife's Bodyguard.
 The band toured in September and November 2021 in promotion of the album, calling the tour, "The NIRATIAS Tour".
 The November dates were later canceled and the band stated it was due to "changing circumstances beyond our control."
 In 2022, the band was nominated for Rock Artist of the Year at the iHeartRadio Music Awards.